 - being a more conscious consumer

 I state this category of goals specifically because I believe as adults, we have to take actionable steps to work on the person we want to become.
-We can’t sit and expect to magically evolve into a kind, self-aware person with impressionable values. and a healthy sense of self.
-It takes work to hold on to your best sides, work on your bad, not break under life’s pressures, and evolve into a well-rounded individual and, quite frankly, a good person.
+We can’t sit and expect to magically evolve and grow into a more mature person.
+It takes work to hold on to your best sides, work on your bad, not break under life’s pressures, and evolve into a well-rounded individual.

 “Once you stop learning, you start dying” –Albert Einstein.